mayurrishii/mayurrishii/README.md

 ## Hi, I'm Mayur. 👋

-I'm a developer who enjoys turning caffeine into code and bugs into features (or at least trying to).
+I'm a tool that impersonates a human.

 ### 🤔 What am I doing these days?

-* 🔭 Building random things that somehow turn into projects.
+* 🔭 Building myself from sctach again.
-* 🌱 Learning new technologies because one programming language is never enough.
+* 🌱 Learning a lot of stuff (like really a lot of stuff).
-* 💡 Exploring AI, system design, and anything that looks interesting at 2 AM.
+* 💡 Exploring a new place with new people.
-* 🚀 Trying to make cool stuff and occasionally pushing code that actually works.
+* 🚀 Trying to be as cool as possible and very resourceful at the same time.

 ---